-It also gives students opportunities to gain basic safety procedures to promote safe play and to deal with emergency situations during games and sports.
-Students are encouraged to understand the rules of safe play positive attitudes, acceptable behaviour and their roles and responsibilities associated with different fitness and physical activities that promote safe practices in physical activities in the school and the community
+The unit content gives students opportunities to gain basic safety procedures to promote safe play and to deal with emergency situations during games and sports.
+Students understand the rules of safe play and their roles and responsibilities associated with different fitness and physical activities.
+The important concept is to encourage safe play, positive attitudes and acceptable behaviour that promote safe practices in physical activities in the school and the community

-Content Standard 1.1: Analyse and discuss the safety principles and strategies used in maintaining health and safety in various physical activities
+Analyse and discuss the safety principles and strategies used in maintaining health and safety in various physical activities